JeremyLWright/JeremyLWright.github.io/content/series/Refined Software Development/2021-11-03-tla-plus-as-a-flowchart.markdown

 ## Interviewing our Flowchart

-What you you ask our design if you could?
+What would you ask our design if you could?
 Perhaps, Do I eventually got soda?
 TLA+ uses a branch of mathematics called Temporal Logic, which allows us to ask questions such as _eventually_ and _always_.
 Additionally, we can combine these to ask if "once something happens it remains".
 In TLA+ we express these